awsdocs/nice-dcv-admin-guide/doc_source/manage-disconnect.md

 # Disconnecting idle clients<a name="manage-disconnect"></a>

-You can configure NICE DCV to disconnect idle clients that didn't send any keyboard or pointer input to the NICE DCV server for a specific period\.
-By default, the NICE DCV server disconnects NICE DCV clients that were idle for 60 minutes \(one hour\)\.
+You can configure NICE DCV to disconnect idle clients\.
+More specifically, you can do this for clients that didn't send any keyboard or pointer input to the NICE DCV server for a specific period of time\.
+By default, the NICE DCV server disconnects NICE DCV clients after being idle for 60 minutes \(one hour\)\.

-You can also configure the NICE DCV server to send a notification to idle clients to inform them that their session is about to disconnect\.
+You can also configure the NICE DCV server to send a notification to idle clients\.
+The notification is to inform them that their session is about to disconnect\.
 Timeout notifications are supported only with NICE DCV servers and clients version 2017\.4 and later\.

 You can use the following procedures to specify a custom idle timeout period\.